-Offering field leading sound quality and top notch noise cancellation, the Bose QuietComfort 35 II were the best wireless headphones we tested.
-They made everything we listened to sound great, from loud, bass heavy anthems to quiet audiobooks and podcasts.
+Offering field leading sound quality and great noise cancellation, the Bose QuietComfort 35 II were some of the best wireless headphones we tested.
+They made everything we listened to sound great, from loud, bass-heavy anthems to quiet audiobooks and podcasts.
 The integrated Google assistant adds a new level of functionality for Android users, and the 20 hours of battery life is more than enough to get you through the day.
 However, if you're looking for the best active noise cancellation around, the Sony WH1000XM3 recently stole that title.
 If you want the absolute best listening experience possible, we have to give the edge to the Sony WH1000XM3.
 However, the Bose QuietComfort 35 II are still the most comfortable headphones we tested, so if you have extra large ears or just generally find headphones uncomfortable, Bose is still the better choice.

 Bose QuietComfort 35 II Review